jberthiaume/map_view/README.md

 - Add nodes and edges to maps

-- Automatically generate PRM graphs on top of maps
+- Automatically generate PRMs on top of a map

 - Create and publish 2D pose estimates and 2D nav goals

-- Display robot pose and orientation in real-time (amcl_pose)
+- Display robot pose and orientation in real-time (from amcl_pose)

+- Integrated with [node_traveller](https://github.com/uobirlab/node_traveller) to display live route info and status when performing a tour of a map

 ###Usage: